Irrational Games

-Irrational Games (known as 2K Boston between 2007 and 2009) was an American video game developer founded in 1997 by three former employees of Looking Glass Studios: Ken Levine, Jonathan Chey, and Robert Fermier.
-Take-Two Interactive acquired the studio in 2006.
-The studio was best known for two of the games in the BioShock series, as well as System Shock 2, Freedom Force, and SWAT 4.
-In 2014, following the release of BioShock Infinite, Levine opted to significantly restructure the studio from around 90 to 15 employees and focus more on narrative games.
-In February 2017, the studio announced that it had been rebranded as Ghost Story Games and considered a fresh start from the original Irrational name, though still operating at the same business subsidiary under Take-Two.
+Irrational Games (known as 2K Boston between 2007 and 2009) was an American video game developer which started in 1997 formed from three former Looking Glass Studios employees: Ken Levine, Jonathan Chey, and Robert Fermier.
+Take-Two Interactive acquired them in 2006.
+They were best known for two of the games in the BioShock series, as well as System Shock 2, Tribes: Vengeance, Freedom Force, and SWAT 4.
+Following the release of BioShock Infinite, Levine left the AAA industry in 2014 to work on smaller, narrative games.
+He started a smaller studio within Take-Two with some Irrational employees, later named Ghost Story Games, while Take-Two closed down Irrational Games.

 History

 Formation and initial games (1997-2005)

 Irrational Games was formed in 1997 by Ken Levine, Jonathan Chey, and Robert Fermier, former Looking Glass Studios employees that left on good terms to start their own game development firm.
 They initially ran on a shoestring budget, running out of Levine's apartment.
 At that time, as a small studio, they were dependent on publisher support; their first project was to develop a single-player campaign for the game FireTeam, being published by Multitude, Inc., but within three weeks, Multitude decided to drop the single-player campaign, leaving the three without any job.

 They returned to Looking Glass looking for any opportunities.
 Looking Glass founder Paul Neurath agreed to give them a small budget, an office within their studio, and gave them the opportunity to work on a sequel to System Shock.
 System Shock 2 was released in 1999, and while a critical success, it did not reach sales expectations.
 After System Shock 2 was released, Chey returned to Australia while Fermier went to Ensemble Studios.
 Irrational continue to work with Looking Glass to create Deep Cover, a project inspired by Thief: The Dark Project set during the Cold War, though this was eventually cancelled around 2000.